 We hope that you will let us know how we can improve our services to better meet your needs.

-All enrolled UW–Madison students are eligible to use UHS.
+All UW–Madison students who are enrolled for credit during a fall, spring, or summer semester and pay segregated fees are eligible to use UHS during that academic term.
 There are also some services available to non-students.
 Learn more about Who Can Use UHS »

 “The University Health Service” was founded in December 1910, a time when college campuses regularly confronted outbreaks of infectious diseases such as typhoid.
 For the first 80 years, the health service was primarily a medical clinic, although in 1968, it initiated an Environmental Health Program to help maintain air, water, and food safety on campus.
 In 1993, the university's Counseling and Consultation Services became part of UHS, which resulted in a name change to become “University Health Services.”
 At this time, UHS began to broaden its prevention services, and the Wisconsin Clearinghouse for Prevention Resources also joined UHS.